FishlandicFishy/lexicring/archival/chongqing-interpretation.md

 To ask them out, like the ones who speak
 * Lit is often the go-to subject for answering questions
-* Also refers to the line "If I still see any student talking, I will ask them out"
+* Also refers to the line "If I still see any student talking, I will ask them out"; this time he's simultaneously being asked a question and being "asked out"

 Doom, louder than a math lesson; not like the chaos would lessen
 * Math lessons are known for being loud [citation needed]